chef/automate/components/docs-chef-io/content/automate/ha_airgap.md

 1. Execute `scp -i your-private-key.pem airgap-bundle.aib user@destination-ip-addess-172-32-0-1:airgap-bundle.aib scp -i your-private-key.pem chef-automate user@destination-ip-addess-172-32-0-1:chef-automate` command.
 It copies the airgap bundle and the chef-automate cli on your non-internet environment.

 1. Execute `chmod +x chef-automate` command.
 It provides then executable permision to chef-automate cli.

 1. Login to your non-internet instance where you have copied airgap bundle.

 1. Generate `config.toml` using command `./chef-automate init-config-ha existing_infra`.

 1. Open `config.toml` in your preferred editor.

 1. Specify following details, `ssh_user`, `ssh_key_file`, `fqdn`, `instance_count`, `automate_private_ip` and other IPs.
 See [Configuring Chef Automate](https://docs.chef.io/automate/configuration/) for more information on configuration settings.

 1. Set **SElinux** configuration as *enforcing* to *permissive* in all the nodes if your instance is `Redhat`.
 To do so, execute the command `sudo sed -i 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config` and SSH (login securely) into your instance where you want to set the *SElinux config.Reboot*.

 1. Deploy the airgap bundle using the command `./chef-automate deploy </path/to/config.toml> --airgap-bundle </path/to/airgap-bundle>`, where you need to provide the path of the `cofig.toml` and `arirgap bundle` files in </path/to/config.toml> and </path/to/airgap-bundle>.

   Deploying Chef Automate takes ten minutes for a clean install.
-At the command prompt, accept the terms of service with a `y`, The installer then performs a series of pre-flight checks.
+At the command prompt, accept the terms of service with a `y`.
+The installer then performs a series of pre-flight checks.
 Any unsuccessful checks offer information for resolving issues or skipping the check.
-After resolving any pre-flight issues, run the deploy command again.
+After resolving any pre-flight issues, run the deploy command.

-  At the end of the deployment process you will see, `Deploy complete`.
+  At the end of the deployment process, you will see, `Deploy complete`.

   The deployment process writes login credentials to the `automate-credentials.toml` in your current working directory.